mtkopone/react-native-googlecast-v3/README.md

 Google Cast SDK v3 support for react-Native

 ## CAVEATS!
-* Only Android at the moment, iOS to come...
+* Only Android at the moment, iOS to come.
 * Only supports talking to your custom receiver thru a custom channel at the moment, so the default use-case of playing some media is currently **NOT** supported.
-Sorry, but this is what I needed today...
+Sorry, but this is what I needed today.

 # Installation

-    npm install --save <TODO:i-haven't-published-in-npm-yet>
+    npm install --save react-native-googlecast-v3
     react-native link

 Or, you know, the same in yarn if that's what we are all using this week...

 ## Configuration for Android

+Add required dependencies to `./android/app/build.gradle`:

+    dependencies {
+      compile project(':react-native-googlecast-v3') // This should already be present, if 'react-native link' worked compile "com.android.support:appcompat-v7:23.0.1" // Make sure the version matches your compileSdkVersion compile "com.android.support:mediarouter-v7:23.0.1" // Make sure the version matches your compileSdkVersion compile "com.google.android.gms:play-services-cast-framework:10.0.1"
+      ... // And so on
+    }

 Add the following inside the `<application>`-element in `./android/app/src/main/AndroidManifest.xml`: